Bethe Ansatz, Quantum Circuits, and the F-basis: The F-basis and Algebraic Bethe Circuits

 \subsection{Inhomogeneous Algebraic Bethe Circuits}

-Having obtained the MPS of the CBA (\ref{inhMPS}), we are in position to construct ABCs for the inhomogeneous spin chain.
-The first step is the decomposition the Hilbert space of $k$ qubits into eigenspaces of definite total spin along the $z$-axis:
+Having obtained the MPS of the CBA (\ref{inhMPS}) with the central property (\ref{inhompartial}), we are in position to construct ABCs for the inhomogeneous spin chain.
+The first step is the decomposition of the Hilbert space of $k$ qubits into eigenspaces of definite total spin along the $z$-axis:

 with

 The dimension of the eigenspace is